simonhw/gardening-services/README.md

 [Gitpod](https://www.gitpod.io/) - The IDE used to write my code.

+[Gmail](https://www.gmail.com/) - To send email via an SMTP server.

 [Google Fonts](https://fonts.google.com/) - For imported fonts used on the website.

+[Google reCAPTCHA](https://www.google.com/recaptcha/about/) - To verify form submission are genuine and prevent fraud and abuse.

 [Heroku](https://www.heroku.com/) - To host the deployed version of the program.